nitinigi2/golang-learning/practice/bookAppDocker/bookapi/README.md

 # Run this application run in terminal:

+Create a folder named mysqldb : this folder will be used for database persistance

       1)docker build -t book-service .  //this will create a docker image with current directory

       2) docker compose up               //this will run 2 containers, 1 for webapp and 1 for mysql db

       3) Once mysql container is running :

           3.1) Login into mysql container using:
                  docker exec -it container_id bash
+          3.2) Login as root user :
+                 mysql -u root -p
-          3.2) create schema and table using : create database restapi;
+          3.3) create schema and table using : create database restapi;
                  use restapi;
                  CREATE TABLE book (